-The Debden brand was launched in Australia and New Zealand in 1978.
+The Debden brand launched in Australia and New Zealand in 1978.
 The brand is named after the old Debden Road in Singapore, which is now part of the Changi International Airport.

-We have launched a new brand, Jumble & Co., in the year 2021 to offer lifestyle products addressing the emotional needs of customers.
+We have created a new brand, Jumble & Co, in the year 2021 and offer lifestyle products to promote mental wellness among our customers in year 2022.

-We aim to transform from a traditional paper manufacturer to a global lifestyle stationery company for EVERYONE.
+We aim to transform from a traditional paper manufacturer to a global lifestyle stationery company for Everyone.